hweikel/travelog/content/posts/2021-11-13/index.md

 ![](/posts/2021-11-13/skye32.JPG)

-Then it was back down the chute—the fog moving slow and heavy across the mithril streaks across the corrie.
+Then it was back down the chute—the fog moving slow and heavy over the mithril streaks across the corrie.

 ![](/posts/2021-11-13/skye33.jpg)